shohag-cse-knu/D365-FO-Budget-Report-DAX-BI/README.md

 ***
 ## 🎯 Purpose of This Repository

-*   Demonstrate **enterprise‑grade DAX patterns** for budget reporting
+*   Demonstrate **Enterprise‑Grade DAX Patterns** for budget reporting
 *   Provide reference implementations for:
-    *   Budget ID wise budget and expenditure summaries
+    *   Budget ID wise Budget and Expenditure Summaries
-    *   Budget aggregation
+    *   Budget Aggregation
-    *   Cross‑table filtering using `TREATAS`
+    *   Cross‑Table filtering using `TREATAS`
-*   Share reusable **Power BI & DAX best practices** in a privacy‑safe manner
+*   Share reusable **Power BI & DAX Best Practices** in a privacy‑safe manner

 This repository is intended for: